WashU-IT-RIS/alpaca-lora/README.md

 ### Setup

 1. As a prerequisite, it is assumed that users will have access to [RIS Compute Services](https://ris.wustl.edu/).

+1. Log in to Compute, and create a file in $HOME called llm.bsub containing the following parameters to be used in the job later:
+    ```
+    #!/bin/bash
+    #BSUB	-q	general
+    #BSUB	-G	compute-sleong
+    #BSUB	-M	200GB
+    #BSUB	-R	'select[port8004=1]	rusage[mem=32G]'
+    #BSUB	-R	'gpuhost'
+    #BSUB	-gpu	""
+    #BSUB	-a	"docker(registry.gsc.wustl.edu/sleong/alpaca-lora)"
+    sleep infinity
-1. After logging in to Compute, open tmux, which will allow us to continue running jobs in the background, useful for model training.
+1. Open tmux, which will allow us to continue running jobs in the background, useful for model training.

    ```bash
    tmux